Catalin142/Space-Invaders/README.md

 # Space-Invaders
-Site about Space-Invaders with a copy of the game made in JavaScript.
+Site about Space Invaders with a copy of the game made in JavaScript.

 # Screenshots
 ![Scor](Screenshots/Front.png)